 When should I worry about flashes, floaters or haloes?

-You should seek advice about floaters and flashes if they are very marked or sudden in onset.
-You should also seek advice if they are associated with pain, changes in your vision, of if both floaters and flashes are occurring together.
+You should seek urgent advice about floaters and flashes if they are very marked or sudden in onset.
+You should also seek urgent advice if they are associated with pain, or changes in your vision, of if both floaters and flashes are occurring together.
 You should always seek advice if you develop persistent haloes.
+You should seek advice for any new symptoms, even if less severe than this, if you have previously lost the sight in one of your eyes, so that your new symptoms affect your only functioning eye.

-Your first port of call, depending on the severity and timing of your symptoms, may be your optician, GP surgery or accident and emergency department.
+Your first port of call, depending on the severity and timing of your symptoms, may be your optician, GP surgery or A&E department.
 Most opticians are able to check the pressures in your eyes in order to rule out glaucoma.
 Many will have equipment to allow them to fully examine the back of your eye for signs of damage to the retina.
+This equipment (called a slit lamp) is also available in A&E departments.
+Most GPs do not have slit lamps but your GP will be able to tell you if your symptoms suggest that you need to be seen by an optician or in A&E.

 Further reading and references